Mini-class

 Notation: In this section, we use $\text{KL}_t$ or $\text{KL}(s)$ to generically refer to a token/state-level KL estimator (such as $k_1, k_2, k_3$), with specific definitions from the earlier section “Three Estimators: Definitions and Design Principles”.

-As a Loss Term: KL Participates in Backpropagation
+5.1 As a Loss Term: KL Backpropagates Directly

 actor_loss = -advantage * log_prob + beta * kl # kl participates in gradient